0xPBIT/maiar-ai/README.md

 > [!NOTE]
 >
-> The `starter` project serves as a reference implementation demonstrating how to develop against the core MAIAR packages.
+> The `apps/starter` project serves as a reference implementation demonstrating how to develop against the core MAIAR packages.
 You can apply this same development setup to any project that depends on MAIAR packages - simply mirror the dev script configuration and `.build-complete` marker file handling shown in the starter project's package.json.
-The key focus of this repository is the core packages in `packages/*`, with `starter` serving as an example consumer.
+The key focus of this repository is the core packages in `packages/*`, with `apps/starter` serving as an example consumer.

 ## **How It Works**